Joe Maller.com

 Installing Git on a shared hosting account is simple, the installation is fast and like most things Git, it just works.

-As with my previous Subversion on shared hosting post, this will be a barebones install.
-The purpose of this installation is to be able to push changes from remote repositories into the hosted repo, where the hosted repository may also serve as the source directory of the live website.
+This is a basic install without documentation.
+My main goal is to be able to push changes from remote repositories into the hosted repository, which also serves as the source directory of the live website.
 Like this.

 Prerequisites